inspec/inspec-aws/docs-chef-io/content/aws_organizations_member.md

 ## Examples

-**Ensure you are a child account with a certain ID for the top level account.**
+Ensure you are a child account with a certain ID for the top level account:

 ```ruby
 describe aws_organizations_member do